knbknb/find-emoji-dik/README.md

 - a Mastodon account, an OpenAI account
 - API keys+secret for Mastodon, API key for OpenAI
-- the Mastodon account should follow the mobydick bot
 - a local copy of the book "Moby Dick" in a text file.
 Here, `data/moby-dick-lowercase.txt`.
 - Python: see `requirements.txt` file